SalesforceAIResearch/enterprise-deep-research/README.md

 ## 📊 Benchmarking with Enterprise Deep Research Agent

+A backend only version can be used to evaluate the agent on Deep Research benchmarks.
-For detailed benchmarking guidelines, refer to `benchmarks/README.md`
+For detailed guidelines, please refer to [benchmarks/README.md](benchmarks/README.md)